 If bee or spider envenomation occurs, visit us straight away.
 Neither bees nor spiders should cause death if your puppy is seen quickly by a vet.

 There are NO tick problems in or near Adelaide.
-You will often see tick paralysis discussed on national pet shows but you do not need to worry unless you travel out of the Adelaide region.
+You will often see tick paralysis discussed on national pet shows but you do not need to worry unless you live in or travel out of the Adelaide region.

 Ingestion of Foreign Bodies (non-food items)